MSc (Hons); MA (Hons) Melb.; MA PhD Yale

 - object-based pedagogies, including the use of representations (e.g. 3d prints)

 - intercultural and historical approaches to STEM education

-Students are welcome to conduct research in Alistair's primary source collection of 19th and 20th century texts and manuscripts in science education.
+Students are welcome to conduct research in Alistair's primary source collection of 19th and 20th century publications and manuscripts in science education.

 - International Scholar, Society for the History of Technology

 - Junior Fellow, Paul Mellon Centre for Studies in British Art

 - Research Fellow, Beinecke Rare Book & Manuscript Library

 - European Studies Fellow, Yale Center for International & Area Studies

 - Faculty of Education Research Committee